Soil Intelligence

 Soilscape is an interactive web tool developed by Iowa State University and Michigan State University that allows users to explore soil data across Iowa, the Corn Belt, and the U.S. national level.
 Users can select specific geographies and view map layers such as soil suitability (e.g., CSR2), elevation, and infrastructure.
 It’s designed to help researchers, educators, and land managers visualize and analyze spatial soil information easily.

 The Soil Profile Library offers a visual collection of soil profiles from diverse landscapes across Iowa.
-Each profile reveals unique characteristics—such as color, texture, and structure—that reflect differences in soil formation, classification, and land use potential.
+Each profile reveals unique characteristics, such as color and structure, that reflect differences in soil formation, classification, and land use potential.
 This resource supports education, research, and land management by helping users compare and interpret soil features across locations.

 Explore the library to better understand the role of soil in agriculture, conservation, and environmental sustainability.